Jerry Pattengale: Recognition

 In 1994 he received a National Endowment of Humanities Award to Corinth, Greece, and in 2000 Houghton Mifflin and USC presented him The National Student Advocate Award.
 In 1993 and 1995 the student body of Azusa Pacific named him Professor of the Year, and in 1994, Alpha Chi (Honors) Outstanding Faculty of the Year.
 In 2012, while Pattengale was a non-resident Senior Fellow at Baylor University's Center for the Studies of Religion, Indiana Wesleyan University awarded him the World Changing Faculty Award In 2014, it named him its first University Professor since its 1920 founding.

 In 2015 and 2016, the Indiana Associated Press Media Editors and the Hoosier State Press Association each honored Pattengale for his newspaper commentaries.

 In 2017, he served as a consultant for Lee Strobel's film The Case for Christ (produced by Peter Schockey).
 He has served Indiana Wesleyan University in academic administration since 1997, most recently as Assistant Provost for Public Engagement.
 In 2021, Pattengale received the Indiana Wesleyan Alumni World Changer Award, in recognition of having made a significant difference in the field of higher learning.
 In Dec.
 2021, The National Press Club awarded him its “Vivian Award” for his long-term service on its membership selection committee.

+He is the recipient of Indiana's highest award, presented by its governor in 2024—"The Sagamore of the Wabash".
+He is the author of The New Book of Christian Martyrs as highlighted in the TV special, Heroes of the Faith hosted by Eric Stacklebeck.
+He was also the Editor and an on-screen personality for the four-hour TV series, David: King of Israel, seasons one and two, 2026-27 (hosted by Zachary Levi).
+He has authored dozens of books, including the public-school textbook for Museum of the Bible: The Bible’s Influence on Western Civilization in 2026.

-He currently sits on the boards of Christianity Today, Africa New Life (Rwanda), Changing Destiny (Asia), and The Jonathan Edwards Center at Yale University, and serves as the Associate Publisher for Christian Scholar's Review.
-He holds distinguished appointments at Excelsia College (Australia), Waverley Abbey College (UK), Tyndale House-Cambridge, Gordon-Conwell Theological Seminary, and Sagamore Institute.
+He currently sits on the boards of Christianity Today, Africa New Life (Rwanda), Changing Destiny (Asia), Bible Journey, and The Jonathan Edwards Center at Yale University.
+He holds distinguished appointments at Excelsia College (Australia), Waverley Abbey College (UK), Gordon-Conwell Theological Seminary, and Sagamore Institute.